-Data on global investment in neglected disease R&D is collected in the G-FINDER survey and published in our annual G-FINDER report.
-The reports provide up-to-date analysis of how R&D investment is allocated across diseases and product types, funding trends over time, and the location of potential gaps in funding.
+Data on global investment in neglected disease R&D is collected through the G-FINDER survey and analysed in our annual G-FINDER reports, which describe how R&D investment is allocated across diseases and product types, funding trends over time, and potential gaps in funding.

 Policy Cures Research publishes country-specific funding profiles based on the data gathered as part of the G-FINDER survey.

-G-FINDER 2019 key findings: EU funding of poverty-related and neglected disease R&D: This fact sheet, which will be released in January 2020 as part of the 12th annual G-FINDER launch, provides a brief summary of the 2018 funding for neglected disease R&D provided by the European Commission, through Horizon 2020 and the European and Developing Countries Clinical Trials Partnership (EDCTP).
+G-FINDER 2019 key findings: EU funding of poverty-related and neglected disease R&D. This fact sheet provides a brief summary of the 2018 funding for neglected disease R&D provided by the European Commission, through Horizon 2020 and the European and Developing Countries Clinical Trials Partnership (EDCTP).
 It breaks down changes in the balance of European Union funding between EDCTP and Horizon 2020 programmes and provides a summary of the allocation of EU funding across individual diseases and stages of R&D.

 The findings explore the results of the first ever survey on global investment of snakebite research, which was conducted as part of this project.
 The project was based on the G-FINDER survey of neglected disease biomedical R&D, which was expanded to include snakebite-related operational, implementation and health systems and policy research, based on the areas of interest identified by the Wellcome Trust and a panel of independent international experts.

 The survey collected 12 years of data (2007 to 2018), allowing for time-series analysis.
 This report provides an overview of the landscape of researchers active in snakebite envenoming research and explores trends across the 12-year period, highlighting areas of unmet need.